quillforms/quillforms/react-docs/async-requests.md

            if (
             currentBlockId === "first-question"
           ) {
-            setIsPending(true) // Very important to let Quill Forms blocks the user form going to the next question and showing a spinner to him. const res = await MY_API_REQUEST_FUNCTION();
+            setIsPending(true); // Very important to let Quill Forms blocks the user form going to the next question and showing a spinner to him. const res = await MY_API_REQUEST_FUNCTION();
+	    setIsPending(false);
             if(res === 'something') {
                 setIsFieldValid(currentBlockId, false);
                 setFieldValidationErr(currentBlockId, "This is a test");